-Collaborative family law is an alternative dispute resolution process where you and your partner try to solve your issues without going to court.
+Collaborative family law is an alternative dispute resolution or family dispute resolution process where you and your partner try to solve your issues without going to court.
 Collaborative family lawyers have special training and agree in writing not to go to court.
 You and your partner each have your own collaborative family lawyer.
 They work together with you and your partner to help you agree on your issues.
 Usually, this happens after many meetings.

 If you or your partner cannot agree and later decide to go to court, you cannot use your collaborative family lawyers as your lawyers in court.

 A common-law relationship is one where partners of the same or opposite sex live together in a marriage-like relationship, without being married.
 This is sometimes called “cohabiting”.
 You don’t have to live together for a certain amount of time to be in a common-law relationship.
 But the law gives different rights to common-law partners depending on how long they’ve lived together or whether they have a child together.